cristianu6061/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Do you know there are 173,200 construction accidents a year?
+Maybe there would be less if people just looked at my freedom project.

 ## Product